koopjs/koopjs.github.io/docs/specs/provider.md

 `/provider/FeatureServer/0`

+### Generation of provider-specific output-routes
+The position of the provider-specific fragment of a route path can vary depending on the `path` assignment in the `routes` array object of your output-services plugin.
+By default, Koop will construct the route with the provider's parameters first, and subsequently add the route fragment defined by an output-services plugin.
+However, if you need the route path configured differently, you can add a `$provider$` anywhere in the output-services path.
+Koop will replace the `$provider$`  expression with the provider-specific route fragment.
+For example, an output path defined as `/rest/services/$provider$/FeatureServer/0` would translate to `/rest/services/proivder/:host/:id/FeatureServer/0`.

+### Output-routes without provider parameters
+You may need routes that skip the addition of provider-specific parameters altogether.
+This can be accomplished by adding an `absolutePath: true` key-value to the `routes` array object in your output-services plugin.
+On such routes, Koop will define the route without any additional provider parameters.

 ### Routes.js

 This file is simply an array of routes that should be handled in the namespace of the provider e.g. http://adapters.koopernetes.com/agol/arcgis/datasets/e5255b1f69944bcd9cf701025b68f411_0